 Active tool collectors are part of community and their knowledge between them is vast, this is part of the heritage which needs to be shared and protected for prosperity.
 New tool collectors will need and also appreciate discussing tools with other like minded people with similar interests.
 This will again be addressed within this website with what we hope will be a facility where collectors can hang out and where events and meetings can be promoted and arranged.

-This is the start of the journey and with many who are passionate about a subject become a force it is those who get on early who see the most benefits.
+This is the start of the journey and with many who are passionate about a subject become a force, and it is those who get on early who see the most benefits.
 Just like the stock market there will be highs and lows but what is most important is the overall upward trajectory.